 If the ideas presented here interest you, we will be happy to send you information on Estate Planning and Donor Information.
 If you have any questions, please do not hesitate to contact the ATOS Endowment Fund Office.
 All inquiries are kept in strict confidence.

 Please note: you are urged to obtain the services of a qualified attorney to assist you in your estate planning.

 Endowment Fund Application

 To be eligible to receive Endowment Fund monies, an application form must be completed by the deadline date.
-The new cycle will begin shortly and updated 2018 forms will be added when the process begins.
+The 2018 application is due by March 15, 2018.

 Donating to the Endowment Fund

 The ATOS Endowment Fund has become a flagship program of ATOS, which directly benefits local chapters and theatre organ installations worldwide.
 As such, donations to the fund are certain to make a lasting impression on the organization and the theatre organ artform as a whole.
 There are no hidden administrative expenses deducted from your gift when you give to the Endowment Fund.
 This fund, seperate from ATOS general operating funds, is professionally managed by a separate Board of Trustees, which is accountable to the ATOS Board of Directors.

 You may make a donation to the Endowment Fund here: